These sourdough pancakes are made with an overnight batter and a secret ingredient!

 Ingredients:

-The next morning, it should have doubled and become quite bubbly.
+The next morning, the overnight pancake batter should have doubled and become quite bubbly.

 Now it’s time to add the rest of the ingredients.
 Lightly whisk three eggs…